Designing a consistent error handling pattern for APIs

 Some real-world examples:

-- A connected device goes offline — this is communicated as an active issue until the connection is re-established.
+- A connected device goes offline, and stays an active issue until the connection is re-established.

-- A user's authorised access to a third-party data source expires or is revoked — this is an active issue until re-authorisation.
+- A user's authorised access to a third-party data source expires or is revoked, and stays an active issue until re-authorisation.

 Omit this field if resolution state cannot be reliably tracked.
 A stale active: true is more harmful than no signal at all.